 This post contains affiliate links.
 I may receive compensation if you buy something.
 Read my disclosure for more details.

-I’ll also be sharing if I think LaCie hard drives are worth the investment going into 2021.
+I’ll also be sharing if I think LaCie hard drives are worth the investment this year.

 TLDR LaCie Hard Drive Review: